kulick23/esde-intro-to-web-dev-tasks/README.md

 ### Install locally

-1. In Gitlab navigate to your repositories, click on **Practical Tasks** repository and click on blue button `Clone`.
+1. In Gitlab navigate to your projects, click on **intro-to-web-dev-tasks** project --> Repository and click on blue button `Clone`.
 2. In dropdown find section **Clone with SSH** and copy that url git@gitlab.com:...git
 3. In console on your machine navigate to any folder you like and paste copied url after git clone: `git clone git@gitlab...intro-to-web-dev-tasks.git`
 4. Type in yes if console asks you about fingerprint